TUESDAY, JAN 1, 2019: NOTE TO FILE

 Things fall apart; the centre cannot hold;

-[Complex societies collapse due to entropy, diminishing returns;]
+[Complex societies collapse due to entropy, diminishing returns, loss of the contre: love;]

 Mere anarchy is loosed upon the world,